thy-dye/Algo-installer/README.md

 # AlgoVPN Installer for Windows Only
-* Installation for Algo VPN and its dependencies
+* Installation for AlgoVPN and its dependencies
 * Under the Assumption you have Windows Subsystem for Linux running (WSL) and are using Ubuntu
 * Go to your Ubuntu Terminal and install using
   ```bash